carlosrobertodevops/nhost-docker-swarm/Readme.md

 You obviously need a server to deploy to.
 It needs to have docker installed and the public ssh key of a ssh you have on your computer.

-After you start the server, ssh into it and enable docker swarm with `docker swarm init`, create the network `docker network create traefik-public` and volume `docker volume create postgres_data`.
+After you start the server, ssh into it and enable docker swarm with `docker swarm init`, create the network `docker network create --driver overlay traefik-public` and volume `docker volume create postgres_data`.

 You can use this cloud-init on Hetzner, Vultr and other server providers that supports cloud-init: